Using each of the library resources listed below:

-More than any other method of communication, researchers use the scholarly journal article to communicate with each other.
-It is how they report their research to other scholars in the field.
-You can search for research in journal articles by using article databases appropriate to communications research licensed by Booth library.
-Although you can find research articles on free search engines, it is harder to figure out what you are looking at and often you'll be faced with a pay wall when you finally drill down to the article.
-Library databases provide the articles free of charge, and if the full article is not immediately available, you can often rtieve it or request it (again, free! ) within a few clicks.
+Although you can find research articles on free search engines, it is harder to figure out what you are looking at and often you'll be faced with a paywall when try to download or read the article.
+Library databases provide the articles free of charge.
+If the article is not immediately available, you can often retieve it or request it (again, free!) within a few clicks.

 The databases most appropriate for Communications research are Communications and Mass Media Complete, and Academic Search Complete, both databases are provided by EBSCO interface.
 For a longer list of databases that are related to communication studies, follow the links to the research by subject on the library home page and select Communications.
 If your research is intended to be informative or persuasive on any topic not necessarily related to communication studies, choose Academic Search Complete, and review the research guide for issues and controversies.